 Taxation of dividends distributed to resident natural and legal persons

-Articles 30 and 45 of the FL2022 repealed Articles 87a and 147a respectively.
-These measures seek to remove the exemption under PIT and CIT of income stemming from the distribution of profits that have been subject to CIT or expressly exempted.
+Articles 30 and 45 of FL 2022 repealed Articles 87a and 147a, respectively.
+These measures seek to remove the exemption under personal income tax (PIT) and CIT of income stemming from the distribution of profits that have been subject to CIT or expressly exempted.

-The proposed amendments are justified by the fact that their taxation is made through a discharging withholding tax to be applied by the distributing company.
+The proposed amendments are justified by the fact that their taxation is made through a discharging WHT to be applied by the distributing company.

-To that end, this income is now subject to the following discharging withholding taxes:
+To that end, this income is now subject to the following discharging WHTs:

 - 5% in respect of income distributed to resident legal persons (according to the new wording of Article 150 of the Algerian Tax Code as amended by FL 2022).